Ayehavgunne/pyriodic/README.md

 - [ ] Add docstrings
 - [ ] Format for PEP8 compatibility
 - [ ] Add Python 2.7 compatibility
     - [ ] Use Six?
+- [ ] Add type hints
 - [x] Add ability to schedule jobs with decorators
 - [x] Expand types of scheduled tasks
     - [x] Allow daily tasks
     - [x] Allow weekly tasks
     - [x] Allow monthly tasks
     - [x] Allow yearly tasks
-  - [x] Allow tasks to run on specific days, example: every tuesday, thursday and saturday or 1st and 15th of the month
+    - [x] Allow tasks to run on specific days, example:
+        - [x] every tuesday, thursday and saturday
+        - [x] 1st and 15th of the month
 - [x] Add options for error handling
     - [x] Add option for a waiting time before the next function call after an exception
     - [x] Add option for the number of retrys after exceptions
-  - [x] Add the option to execute a different function upon an exception
+    - [x] Add option to execute a different function upon an exception
 - [x] A web front end using CherryPy
     - [x] Be able to see the scheduled jobs
     - [x] Control jobs; pause, start back up, remove, reschedule
 - [x] Expand the abilities of the custom datetime string parser in case dateutil cannot be used
 - [x] Add stop and start methods to scheduler
 - [x] Add some kind of logging for executed tasks
 - [ ] Add some backend storage options